crate/crate/README.rst

 RPM: CentOS, Scientific Linux
 -----------------------------

-All CRATE packages are signed with GPG.
+All Crate Data packages are signed with GPG.
 To verify the packages the public key must be installed to the system.
 After that, you can install the .rpm containing the YUM repository definition on your system.